Officials Say 72 Percent of Detroit's Absentee Voting Precincts Don't Match Official Count

 Detroit had problems with precinct count mismatches in the November 2016 election.
 Election officials couldn’t reconcile vote totals for 59% of precincts in the city during a countywide canvass of vote results with most of the issues involving too many votes.

 “Too many votes” in Michigan?
 Big surprise.
-It’s amazing Trump the state won with that kind of “help” coming from the Democratic city.
+It’s amazing Trump won the stat with that kind of “help” coming from the Democratic city.

 Voter fraud exists.
 Both parties have been doing it, to one degree or another, since the republic began.
 To deny it exists only makes it easier to get away with.
-In their eagerness to count everyone’s vote (at least once), Democrats have created a vote integrity system with so many holes in it Swiss Cheese looks whole by comparison.
+In their eagerness to count everyone’s vote (at least once), Democrats have created a voter-integrity system with so many holes in it Swiss cheese looks whole by comparison.

 The coronavirus crisis has shown the inability of our election system to handle huge changes.
-The changes on election day 2020 won’t get any bigger.
+The changes planned for Election Day 2020 won’t get any bigger.
 It’s imperative that no one is allowed to take advantage of the coming chaos and confusion to game the system.

 The more we hear about how the state primaries were conducted, the more worried we should be.